linux-chenxing/linux-chenxing.org/mainlining.md

 ## Git trees

 [Mainline staging tree](https://github.com/fifteenhex/linux/tree/msc313_mainlining) - This tree contains cleaned up patches that have/will be trying to enter mainline.
-This will get rebased but only for new versions of a patch series.
+This will get rebased but only for new versions of a patch series or on top of torvalds/master.

 [Linux v5.9 tree](https://github.com/fifteenhex/linux/tree/mstar_v5_9_rebase) - Linux 5.9 with a mess of patches on top.
 Frozen.
 This is for validating that rebasing, cleaning up etc for 5.10 hasn't busted anything.